What is main difference between Digital and Analog LED strips?

 Digital LED strips can be used to achieve amazing animated light effects in clubs, TV studios or even buildings.
 They can be used for decorations, but also for displaying video content for advertisement purposes.

 Digital LED strips are great for any-shape LED screens.
-And yes, we can turn your car into an LED screen.

 Digital LED strips are usually more complicated to control since you have to provide video content for the LED strips.
 Users often use computer software, Art-Net, live video stream or SD card as a video source.